Neos Google Analytics dev-master Documentation¶

 Click on the Analytics API link and on the following page on Enable.

-Now go to the Analytics module in the Neos user interface.
+Now go to the Analytics module in the Neos user interface and verify your setup.

 Now the integration is set up to fetch data and display the Analytics statistics in the Neos user interface.

-If Google has collected statistical data for your site, you will get the most important data shown in an inspector tab for documents:
+If Google has collected statistical data for your site and you configured the statistics display, you will get the most important data shown in an inspector tab for documents:

 Customizing metrics display¶